GIT Compactifications of M_{0,n} and Flips: GIT Preliminaries

 \subsection{The space of effective linearizations}

 Recall (cf. \S\ref{section:linearizations}) that we have been working with the cross-section $\Delta$ of the cone of linearizations defined by $(d-1) \gamma + \sum_{i=1}^n c_i = d+1$.
-As we remarked earlier, the quotients we are interested in satisfy $\gamma <1$, since otherwise all semistable curves are isomorphic to $\PP^1$.
+As we remarked earlier, the quotients we are interested in satisfy $\gamma <1$, since otherwise all stable curves are isomorphic to $\PP^1$.
 Moreover, by Corollary \ref{SmoothWeight} we can assume that $c_i \le 1$ for all $i$.
 In fact, by Proposition \ref{StablePoints} we know that if $c_i < 1$ for all $i$ then the linearization $(\gamma,\vec{c})$ is effective, i.e., the semistable locus is nonempty.
 To avoid boundary issues such as non-ample linearizations, it is convenient to assume also that $c_i > 0$ for all $i$.
 Therefore, we are led to the following space of effective linearizations: \emph{This is the space of linearizations of most interest to us}.
-By Proposition \ref{StablePoints}, for any $L\in\Delta^\circ$, the quotient $U_{d.n}\gquot_L\SL(d+1)$ is birational to $\overline{M}_{0,n}$.
+By Proposition \ref{StablePoints}, $U_{d.n}\gquot_L\SL(d+1)$ is a compactification of $M_{0,n}$ for any $L\in\Delta^\circ$.